acuciureanu/log-name-generator/Readme.md

 # Log Name Generator 🌈

 Welcome!
-This tool helps you name your log files easily.
-It's perfect for anyone who works with many logs and wants a simple way to name them.
+This tool makes naming log files a breeze, perfect for bug bounty hunters looking to generate fuzz lists effortlessly.

 ## What It Does